vinisavordelli/Trybe-Exercises-/README.md

 1 - Add padding, border and margin to elements
 2 - Make Mario stomp Goomba and Bowser complain
 3 - Make several styling changes

+#### [x] Lesson 4 - Semantics & Display

+Learned more about proper semantics & display styles.

+Completed two exercises:

+1 - Change the looks of a webpage making it look like an img that was given 2 - Build a Webpage talking about the Mantis Shrimp with propper semantics

+Both are completed, second exercise didnt receive any styling